 One found dead after apparent fall from rooftop at casino construction site

-BATON ROUGE - A person was found dead at a construction site for the Belle of Baton Rouge Casino Thursday, the Baton Rouge Police Department says.
+BATON ROUGE - A person was found dead at a construction site for the Belle of Baton Rouge Casino downtown Thursday, the Baton Rouge Police Department says.

 According to a BRPD spokesman, the person fell from the upper deck of a roof that was under construction.